Safeguarding Children and Young People (Under 18) Policy

 1. POLICY STATEMENT

-In2ScienceUK regards the health, safety and welfare of all children and young people engaged in its activities, as one of its highest priorities.
-The organisation recognises and fully accepts its moral and statutory duty to safeguard and promote the welfare of children and young people and its duty to protect staff from unfounded allegations of abuse.
+In2scienceUK regards the health, safety and welfare of all children and young people engaged in its activities, as one of its highest priorities.
+The organisation recognises and fully accepts its moral and statutory duty to safeguard and promote the welfare of children and young people and its duty to protect staff and volunteers from unfounded allegations of abuse.

 In2scienceUK believes everyone has the right to live free from abuse or neglect regardless of age, ability or disability, sex, race, religion, ethnic origin, sexual orientation, marital or gender status.
 Those in a position of trust must do everything they can to foster and protect these rights, to promote the welfare of all children and young people involved in In2scienceUK programmes and keep them safe from harm.
 In2scienceUK is committed to protecting both the participants we work with and our volunteers and staff.

-The purpose of this policy is to ensure that all staff and volunteers working for In2scienceUK understand:
+The purpose of this policy is to ensure that all staff, volunteers and organisations working with In2scienceUK understand:

 • The legislation which relates to safeguarding children and young people.